nklabs/matlib/README.md

 # nkMatlib

-nkMatlib is a SystemVerilog library for pipelined real-valued fixed-point matrix, vector and scalar operations.
+nkMatlib is a SystemVerilog library and set of associated conventions for pipelined real-valued fixed-point matrix, vector and scalar operations.
 It was designed to help convert MATLAB expressions to SystemVerilog while preserving some kind of direct correspondence between the source code of both languages.

 nkMatlib is pipelined so that its throughput is one result per clock cycle.
 You may feed one entire independent problem into the pipeline each cycle.